troyhite/splitbrain-multisite-apphosting-firewall/readme.md

 > This includes scalability considerations.
 > Are there any key performance considerations (past the typical)?
 > Are there any size considerations around this specific solution?
 What scale does this work at?
 At what point do things break or not make sense for this architecture?

-## Deploy this scenario

-> (Optional, but greatly encouraged)

-> Is there an example deployment that can show me this in action?
-What would I need to change to run this in production?

 ## Contributors